JohnWCartmell/ERScript/html/change-18-May-2025.md

 then secondaryLabelPosition := anti-clockwise else secondaryLabelPosition := clockwise
 ```
+Completed [].

 #### Rules for Creating labels
+1. Add two new functions to file diagram.functions.module.xslt.
++ xOffsetFromBearingAndDistance (bearing:double, distance:double)
+  = sin(bearing * distance)
++ yOffsetFromBearingAndDistance (bearing:double, distance:double)
+  = - cos(bearing * distance)

+The minus sign comes about because bearing is clockwise from north and our y axis is the direction south.

+2. Add a function hypoteneuse to file diagram.functions.module.xslt.

-1. No longer create a label as part of creating the endpoints in source
+3. No longer create a label as part of creating the endpoints in source
 files `diagram...path-+point.endpoint+ewQ.xslt` and `diagram..path-+point.startpoint+ewQ.xslt`.

+Completed [x].

-2. Introduce a new source file  `diagram..route.path.point-+label.xslt` to create labels on startpoint and endpoint one for each annotation present.
+4. Introduce a new source file  `diagram..route.path.point-+label.xslt` to create labels on startpoint and endpoint one for each annotation present.
 Flag each label as `<primary/>` or `<secondary/>`.

-3. Add to or modify that rules in  `diagram...route.path.point.label-+xP` and revise
+Completed for primaries [x].
+Completed for secondaries [].

+5. Remove file  `diagram...route.path.point.label-+xP`
+Replace by two files
+ + `diagram...route.path.point.label-+x`
+ + `diagram...route.path.point.label-+y`

- x and y for endpoint labels.
-In line with the detail specfication where?
+These generate rules for  x and y for endpoint labels.

-Define x and y for labels for primary and secondary annotations.
+The rule for x will call the function `diagram:xOffsetFromBearingAndDistance`  to get the x offset.
++ the distance to pass is the hypoteneuse `h` described above using pythagorus
+from label_lateral_offset and label_long_offset,
++ clockwise the angle to pass is theta + alpha,
++ anticlockwise the angle to pass is  theta - alpha,
++ alpha is `math:atan(label_lateral_offset/label_long_offset)`.

+Similarly the rule for y will  call function `diagram:yOffsetFromBearingAndDistance`.

+Start by planting all clockwise labels and check this looks correct.
+Then plant all anti-clockwise and check this.

 #### Using these changes from ER2flex
-6. Modify er2flex ...
+5. Modify er2flex ...

 ### Testing
-Test on a new UML example flexDiagraming/examples/UML/shlaerMellorDeptStudentProfessor0..logical.flex.xml.
+1. Test on all selected examples.

 ### Completion Date